 Analytical & Problem Solving skills

-Even if the role you’re applying for doesn’t work with data, basic analysis and problem-solving skills are used in just about any profession.
+Even if the role you’re applying for doesn’t work with data, basic critical thinking and problem-solving skills are used in just about any profession.
 Recruiters want to see how you approach unexpected hurdles and solve problems before they become major issues — especially if you’re in a public-facing position or one which works closely with clients.
 For example:

 - Resolved hundreds of client escalations, leading to a 40% increase in client retention.